tobilg/aws-lambda-api-call-recorder/client/README.md

 # aws-lambda-api-call-recorder
-Client and infrastructure for the recording of AWS API calls in Node-based Lambda functions, leveraging AWS Client Side Monitoring.
+Client for the recording of AWS API calls in Node-based Lambda functions, leveraging AWS Client Side Monitoring.

 ## Why does this project exist?